DataDog/datadog-api-client-go/DEVELOPMENT.md

 ### CI Setup

-This project utilizes Azure Pipelines and Github Actions to perform CI test steps.
+This project utilizes Azure Pipelines and GitHub Actions to perform CI test steps.

 This repository contains a few types of tests: